 The interim condensed balance sheet as of June 30, 2020, and the condensed statements of operations, comprehensive loss, convertible preferred stock and stockholders' deficit, and cash flows for the six months ended June 30, 2020 and 2019 are unaudited.
 The financial data and the other financial information disclosed in these notes to the condensed financial statements related to the six-month periods are also unaudited.
 The condensed results of operations for the six months ended June 30, 2020 are not necessarily indicative of the results to be expected for the year ended December 31, 2020 or for any other future annual or interim period.
-The balance sheet as of December 31, 2019 included herein was derived from the audited financial statements should be read in conjunction with the Company's audited financial statements included elsewhere in this registration statement.
+The balance sheet as of December 31, 2019 included herein was derived from the audited financial statements as of that date.
+These interim condensed financial statements should be read in conjunction with the Company's audited financial statements included elsewhere in this registration statement.